ProfessorKazarinoff/jupyterhub-engr101/docs/docs/building_docs.md

 # Building Docs

-The documentation for this JupyterHub deployment was completed using **mkdocs**, the **mkdocs-material** theme and deployed on GitHub pages.
+The documentation for this JupyterHub deployment was completed using [**mkdocs**](https://www.mkdocs.org/), the [**mkdocs-material**](https://squidfunk.github.io/mkdocs-material/) theme and deployed on GitHub pages.

-The directory structure of the GitHub repo that house the deployment files and docs looks like this:
+The directory structure of the GitHub repo that houses the deployment files and docs looks like this:

 ```text
 .